 - Make your website responsive – where the design elements resize according to the device to give users a great visual and browsing experience.
-Responsive design should provide fluid browsing experience on whatever device users choose.
+Responsive design should provide a fluid browsing experience on whatever device users choose.

-- Flash isn’t supported by most mobile (and many desktop) browsers.
+- Flash isn’t supported by most mobile (and many desktops) browsers.
 To make sure Google (and visitors) can access all content on your site, it’s best to avoid the use of Flash on your mobile pages.

 - UX, UX, UX.
 Take care of the user experience.
 No zooming to read the text, no pinching, buttons too close to each other or too small to click.

 - Pay attention to the rise of voice search on mobile phones.
 People behave differently when searching with the help of a search box and by voice.
 This behavior calls for a new kind of keyword research.

 - Create accelerated mobile pages or AMPs — developed to deliver fast mobile content.
 AMP serves as an HTML stripped-down version of your website.